lensesio/kafka-autocomplete/README.md

 your terminal or drop it in `/etc/bash_completion.d/`.
 You have to set up bash-completion too, which depends on your distribution of choice.

-Currently completion is provided for three utilities:
+Currently completion is provided for five utilities:

 - kafka-topics
-- kafka-console-consumer
+- kafka-console-consumer / kafka-avro-console-consumer
-- kafka-console-producer
+- kafka-console-producer / kafka-avro-console-producer
+- kafka-mirrormaker
+- kafka-acls

 We provide completion for options, kafka configs and kafka properties.
 Especially for `kafka-topics` if you set the `--zookeeper` switch, we try to